jgraph/www.diagrams.net-source/doc/faq/embed-html.md

 ## Embed a diagram using HTML

 1. Select _File > Embed > HTML_ to open the HTML options dialog.
-2. Select from the following [embed HTML options](/doc/faq/embed-html-options.html) ).
-When you've finished setting the options, click on _Create_.
+2. Select from the following [embed HTML options](/doc/faq/embed-html-options.html), then click on _Create_.
   * Include a copy of your diagram in the HTML or use the public link to your original diagram file.
   * Choose whether you want Links to open in the current window or in a new window.
   * Choose whether to zoom in or out.
   * Select you want to include all pages and/or layers.
   * If you want to display the diagram in a lightbox, choose what should happen when a user clicks on the edit icon.
   <br /><img src="/assets/img/blog/embed-html.png" style="width=100%;max-width:300px;height:auto;" alt="Generate a HTML code version of your diagram">
-3. Copy the generated HTML code and paste it into your webpage.
+1. Copy the generated HTML code and paste it into your webpage.
 <br /><img src="/assets/img/blog/diagram-html.png" style="width=100%;max-width:300px;height:auto;" alt="Copy the generated HTML code">

 When you load the webpage in your browser, the diagram will appear with a toolbar, if you have used the default settings.